klamping/deck.narrator.js/article.md

 ## Automatically Moving Through Slides

 Now that we've got our audio hooked up to our slides, we can take advantage of the other extensions already written for Deck.js. [https://github.com/rchampourlier/deck.automatic.js/‎](deck.automatic.js) is an extension that makes your slides run automatically.
 By including this extension with our presentation, we can recreate that 'presentation' feel to our slides.
-There's nothing to change in our code, since we already
+There's nothing to change in our code, since we already have the audio hooked up to our slide change event.

-## In Action

 ## Summing Up

 That's the majority of the code.
 I left out a few details in relation to some deck.js configurations, so again check out [the GitHub repo for the full example](https://github.com/klamping/deck.narrator.js).